 Stock Market Movie – What Wall Street Got Wrong

 Wall Street tells the story of a young and ambitious stockbroker who manages to convince one of the top corporate raiders of the time to become his mentor.
 Corporate raiders were the vampires of Wall Street in the 1980s.
 Most would wheel and deal behind the scenes, acquire controlling interest in publicly traded companies, and then strip the company of assets and take profits.
-It was a era of ruthlessness and the main character which embodies this mentality in the film is a stock market movie greed is goodcharacter called Gordon Gekko.
+It was a era of ruthlessness and the main character which embodies this mentality in the film is a character called Gordon Gekko.
 Alliteration aside Gekko operates a smooth but ruthless pursuer of wealth at all costs.
 In this regard the film captures with some accuracy, the spirit of the time.
 But it does little else in terms of showing what really goes in the trading room.

 A young, ambitious day trader seeking to understand the more granular aspects of day trading would find nothing of the sort in Wall Street.
 There are no multiple screens displaying level II quotes; there are no deep-dives into technical analysis; no explanation or illustration of Bollinger Bands or anything of the sort.
 From this perspective, Wall Street is less a stock market movie and more an exposition of human psychology – especially when millions of dollars are at stake.
 “Greed is good,” exclaims Gekko at one point, summing up in almost Shakespearean flair what Wall Street is all about.